devjgm/papers/cpp_civil_time.md

 implementation of an *Absolute Time* Library.
 This paper proposes a standard *Civil Time* Library that complements `<chrono>`.
-A separate paper (XXX: jgm insert the paper number) proposes a standard *Time Zone* Library that bridges `<chrono>` and the Civil Time Library, and will completes the three pillars of the conceptual model just described.
+A separate paper (XXX: jgm insert the paper number) proposes a standard *Time Zone* Library that bridges `<chrono>` and this Civil Time Library, and will complete the three pillars of the conceptual model just described.

 ## Impact on the Standard